lammps/lammps/doc/src/Build_extras.rst

 Available Architecture settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are the possible choices for the Kokkos architecture ID.
+These are the possible choices for the Kokkos architecture ID as of version 3.2 of the Kokkos library.
 They must be specified in uppercase.

 .. list-table::
    :header-rows: 0